Soontao/presentations/src/cpi/cpi-sftp.md

 ## [Connect] Setup SFTP server (Optional)

-If the sftp server is provided by another partners/systems, you should to provide the CPI 'public key' to them, and they will configure this in sftp server.
+If the sftp server is provided by another partners/systems, you should to provide the CPI `public key` to them, and they will configure this in sftp server.

 1. Login to your linux (or whatever ssh server)
 1. Append the `CPI` **SSH public key** to the sftp server  ~/.ssh/authorized_keys